LaylBongers/damage-report/docs/src/2d-rendering/getting-started.md

 - `calcium-rendering-simple2d` 2D rendering systems
 - `calcium-rendering-static` Compiles your code with multiple backends
 - `cgmath` Generic game math types, used in the calcium API
+- `pistoncore-input` Types related to input and input handling
+- `pistoncore-window` Types related to receiving events and input from windows

 Add them to your dependencies in your Cargo.toml file like this.
 ```toml